spinnaker/spinnaker.github.io/setup/monitoring/prometheus.md

        because the Daemons might not be polled.

-# Using The Prometheus Dashboards
+# Using the Prometheus dashboards

 Each of the dashboards use Grafana's templating mechanism in order to allow you to perform some global filtering.
 The variables provided depend